cameraui/docs/admin/workers.md

 A **worker** is a second machine that takes on part of a server's processing.
 The main server (the **master**) keeps the UI, the settings and the recordings; workers contribute compute.
 Manage them in **Workers** (in the menu).

-Typical reasons for a worker:

-- **Busy cameras.** Decoding and detection for selected cameras move to the worker, freeing the master's CPU and GPU for the rest.
-- **Hardware the master lacks.** An entire plugin can run on a worker, for example a detection backend that needs a GPU the master doesn't have, or a plugin the master's platform can't load.
+A worker takes over decoding and detection for selected cameras, or runs an entire plugin, for example a detection backend that needs a GPU the master doesn't have, or a plugin the master's platform can't load.
-- **Growing setups.** When you add cameras, add a worker instead of replacing the server.

 ## How workers work